 "The prolific nature of Woody's output has provided me with an embarrassment of riches...
 Even with three hours at my disposal I feel the heartbreak of all the things I have to leave out.
 In fact, Woody will have made three features just in the time it's taken me to make this one documentary."Titled Woody Allen: A Documentary, the film will air on PBS in the fall.
 In the meantime, Allen's ensemble romantic drama Midnight in Paris opens the Cannes Film Festival on May 11th.

-Want to write about Woody Allen, Penelope-Cruz, Jesse-Eisenberg, Movie News, Ellen Page and Alec Baldwin?
+We need more writers about Woody Allen, Penelope-Cruz, Jesse-Eisenberg, Movie News, Ellen Page and Alec Baldwin!
 Get started below...